Autodesk/synthesis/tutorials/MatchMode.md

 ### Setting Up Scoring Zones

 After setting your robot’s spawning locations, you can place down scoring zones anywhere on the field.
-Using the controls on the panel, you can change the scoring zone’s dimensions, and adjust how many points each zone is worth.
+Using the controls on the panel, you can change the scoring zone’s dimensions and adjust how many points each zone is worth.

-Other settings include:

 * Parent Object:
   * For fields with dynamic field elements, you can anchor a scoring zone to a parent object by selecting a part of the field model, allowing the scoring zone to move with the selected object.